Josue-T/synapse_ynh/README.md

 yunohost app setting synapse turnserver_alt_tls_port

 ```
+The turnserver will also chose a port dynamicly when a new call start.
+The is between 49152 - 49192.

 To have a fully functional turnserver you need to open these ports (if it is not automatically done) on your ISP box.

 ### Important Security Note